-- The unit should be installed on wall studs that are strong enough to support the total weight of the unit, refrigerant piping, and condensate. - The unit should be mounted 8 ft or more from the floor and if possible, centrally located on the wall from both ends. - Proper clearance should be provided on the side and top as shown in Fig. 4.
+- The unit should be installed on wall studs that are strong enough to support the total weight of the unit, refrigerant piping, and condensate.
+The wall should be flat with no humps or indentions. - The unit should be mounted eight feet or more from the floor, and if possible, centrally located on the wall from both ends. - Proper clearance should be provided on the side and top as shown in Fig. 5.

-Fig. 4 - Required Clearances
+Fig. 5 - Required Clearances